vmware-archive/Workshop/Lab07/README.md

 ### Step 01 - Run Config Server Locally

-We are still using the Config Server, so we make sure it is running locally so its easier to develop and test with.
+We are still using the Config Server, so make sure it is running locally for easier development and testing.

 1. Open a command window and change directory to _Workshop/ConfigServer_